gwhgerman/SoFiA-2/README.md

 ## Feedback

-Should you decide to run SoFiA 2 on your own data, we would welcome any feedback on how well SoFiA 2 works for you and what improvements could be made.
+Should you decide to run SoFiA 2 on your own data cubes, we would welcome any feedback on how well SoFiA 2 works for you and whether any improvements could be made.
 If you have a GitHub account, you can directly create a new issue (https://github.com/SoFiA-Admin/SoFiA-2/issues/new) on GitHub for questions, feature requests or bug reports.
-Alternatively, please feel free to directly contact the lead programmer, Tobias Westmeier, via e-mail at `tobias.westmeier (at) uwa.edu.au` to provide feedback on your experience with SoFiA 2.
+Alternatively, please feel free to directly contact the project leader, Tobias Westmeier, via e-mail at `tobias.westmeier (at) uwa.edu.au` to provide feedback on your experience with SoFiA 2.
 Note that the main purpose of SoFiA 2 is to facilitate the processing of HI data from SKA precursor surveys, and we are unlikely to be able to accommodate requests for additional features beyond this primary scope.

 ## Copyright and licence